 What Is an Employer of Record (EOR)?

 An Employer of Record is a third-party organization that becomes the legal employer of your workers in a foreign country.
-The EOR handles employment contracts under local law, runs local payroll in local currency, withholds and remits taxes, administers statutory benefits, and manages compliance — while you direct the employee’s day-to-day work.
+The EOR handles employment contracts under local law, runs local payroll in local currency, withholds and remits taxes, administers statutory benefits, and manages compliance — while you direct the employee’s day-to-day work and reporting line.

 Top EOR Platforms in 2026